PapayaSupreme/MEDlyon/README.md

 - [Metro Station to Roads (modified) (`metro`)](https://data.grandlyon.com/portail/fr/jeux-de-donnees/lignes-bus-reseau-transports-commun-lyonnais-v2/info)
 ------------

-# How it works : architecture
+# How it works: architecture

 - `/structure/`:
   - `Node` is an abstract stop, `BusStop` & `MetroStop` are its instanciations